Get 5% OFF + a Free Item for Life

 When was the last time you whipped up a fresh batch of homemade Crisco?

-But, to wrap up question #1, fake meat products don't use ingredients or a recipe we could reproduce in our kitchen, so it fails the "Blaine and Charis test."
+But, to wrap up question #1, fake meat products don't use ingredients or follow a recipe we could reproduce in our kitchen, so it fails the "Blaine and Charis test."

-Here's an interesting test for you, if you're interested.
+Here's an interesting test, if you're interested.

 Can you guess which is which?
-Take the test, the answer is at the bottom of this article.
+Take the test – the answer is at the bottom of this article.

 plant-based-meat-ingredients-image.png